Aliases for GABRA6 Gene

 GeneCards Summary for GABRA6 Gene

-GABRA6 (Gamma-Aminobutyric Acid Type A Receptor Alpha6 Subunit) is a Protein Coding gene.
-Diseases associated with GABRA6 include childhood absence epilepsy and neurotic disorder.
-Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+GABRA6 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha6) is a Protein Coding gene.
+Diseases associated with GABRA6 include Childhood Absence Epilepsy and Intraventricular Meningioma.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA6 Gene